Republika Ni Juan Davao

-Republika ni Juan Davao (87.9 FM) is a radio station owned and operated by the Presidential Broadcast Service which serves as a relay of DWFO-FM in Metro Manila.
-Its studios are located at the Mindanao Media Hub Bldg., Carlos P. Garcia Highway, Bangkal, Davao City, and its transmitter is located at Shrine Hills, Matina, Davao City.
+DXFO (87.9 FM) Republika Davao is a radio station owned and operated by the Presidential Broadcast Service.
+It's studios are located at the Mindanao Media Hub Bldg., Carlos P. Garcia Highway, Bangkal, Davao City, and its transmitter is located at Shrine Hills, Matina, Davao City.
+This station has limited operations daily from 6:00 am to 7:00 pm except 6:00 pm on Saturday.